Lactose is a type of sugar found in milk, milk protein, and other related products.

-Dymatize ISO 100 drops 5.5 grams of muscle repairing branched chain amino acids into every serving.
-The result is a protein powder that largely eliminates that sore, stiff feeling so many people suffer after lifting.
+Dymatize ISO 100 drops 5.5 grams of muscle-repairing branched chain amino acids (BCAAs) into every serving.
+The best lactose-free protein powder is the result that essentially eliminates that sore, stiff feeling so many people suffer after lifting.

-While Platinum Hydrowhey from Optimum Nutrition will build pure bulk faster, even it can’t compete with Dymatize when it comes to alleviating the worst symptoms of overexertion.
+While Platinum Hydrowhey from Optimum Nutrition will build pure bulk faster, it can’t compete with Dymatize to alleviate the worst symptoms of overexertion.

-All in all, ISO 100 provides 25 grams of whey protein isolate per serving.
-That’s 25 grams of lactose-free protein that’s also void of saturated fat.
+Overall, ISO 100 provides 25 grams of whey protein isolate per serving.
+That’s 25 grams of lactose-free protein powder that’s also void of saturated fat.

 But beyond its ability to facilitate repair and recovery, it also digests quickly and won’t leave you feeling bloated.
 Something our testers all commented on.

-While some of our testers complained that it seemed to have too much Stevia in it, it has other things going for it as well that still make it a good recommendation as far as we’re concerned.
-Being soy-free is the biggest one.
+While some of our testers complained that it seemed to have too much Stevia in it, it has other things going for it that still make it a good recommendation as far as we’re concerned.
+And being soy-free is the biggest one.

 But there’s more to it than that.
-It also provides a generous 25 grams of protein per serving, has plenty of BCAAs to promote rapid recovery and is also free of gluten, cholesterol and sugar.
+It also provides a generous 25 grams of protein per serving, has a complete amino acid profile and BCAAs to promote rapid recovery, and is free of gluten, cholesterol, and added sugars.

-While we’re not crazy about the Stevia or the so-so mixability, those seeking a protein powder that is both lactose and soy-free now have something to call their own.
+While we’re not crazy about the Stevia or the so-so mixability, those seeking a soy-free and lactose-free protein powder now have something to call their own.